seanox/aspect-js/manual/en/introduction.md

 model.
 Projection is an important term because the way in which a model is presented is not restricted.
-In the context of aspect-js, terms face and factes are used for the visual representation/projection, which will be explained later.
+In the context of Seanox aspect-js, terms face and factes are used for the visual representation/projection, which will be explained later.
-In aspect-js the views are represented by the markup.
+In Seanox aspect-js the views are represented by the markup.

 ## SiteMap

-The representation in aspect-js is multilayered and the views are organized as page, faces and facets which are accessed with virtual paths.
+The representation in Seanox aspect-js is multilayered and the views are organized as page, faces and facets which are accessed with virtual paths.
 For this purpose, SiteMap provides a hierarchical directory structure based on the virtual paths for all views.
 The SiteMap then controls the access and the visualization (show and hide) of the views, which is termed face-flow.
 Face-flow and visualization are resolute and uses the DOM to insert and remove the views (faces and facets).